Frequently Asked Questions

 6. Specifically, will there be a pool/ auditorium/ football pitch etc.?

 Yes, yes and yes!
 Plus so much more.
-Our initial plans include a stunning 50m pol in the Aquatic centre, an auditorium/ theatre of around 700 seat capacity and a football pitch that meets all international standards in terms of size and quality.
+Our initial plans include a stunning 50m pool in the Aquatic Centre, an auditorium/ theatre of around 700 seat capacity and a football pitch that meets all international standards in terms of size and quality.
 These plans are currently with the architects, although of course we will need to await official approval of the designs before we start the build.
 We have a huge number of great and exciting ideas beyond these ‘big ticket’ items, and by talking to different groups, we expect to have many more.
 This is a wonderful opportunity to create the school that our community wants and needs.

 7. Why are you moving from your current location?

 Simply, we have no choice.
 There is no long-term future for the school at its present site and our tenure at Ulu Pandan is not guaranteed in any way beyond our current lease agreement that will take us up to the opening of the new campus.
 Whilst we love our current location and our preference would have been to develop this site given its geographical location, unfortunately, this has never looked possible in the long-term.
 We are moving to secure the future of Nexus in Singapore and provide security and stability with 30-year certainty for all of our learners, parents and staff.

 8. Will you continue to invest in the current site at Ulu Pandan?

 Yes.
 You will see evidence of continuing renovation and upgrading of facilities at the current site.
 The awarding of the new site has not changed any of our budgeted plans for 2017-2020, for example.
 We are as committed as ever to providing the best facilities that we possibly can, within the limitations of our present site.

 9. Will my child continue to receive an excellent education at the current site?